dalikewara/dalikewara.github.io/legal-and-license.md

 #### Attribution

-Some assets you found on this website didn't created by myself.
-I know that making good things like that takes a lot of time and effort, so I proudly to give them an attribution to credit the creator.
+Some assets you found on this website were not created by me.
+I understand that creating quality content like that takes a lot of time and effort, so I proudly give them attribution to credit the creator.

 {% include "attribution.njk" %}